 Trustee and Chair of Finance and Audit Committee

 Michael Larsen is a Senior Managing Director at Harbert Management Corp, a privately-owned investment firm.
-During his 30+ year career in finance he has held a variety of senior management roles in Europe and the Middle East with Citigroup and Unigestion, joining HMC in 2004.
-A native of Los Angeles, California Michael has been a UK national since 2013.
-He received a Bachelor of Arts degree in Economics from Boston University, and is registered with the UK Financial Conduct Authority.
-Michael is a Freeman of the City of London and a Liveryman of the World Traders.
-Michael is also a on the Board of Directors and Executive Committee of a U.S.-based charity.
+During his 30+ year career in finance he has held a variety of senior management roles in Europe and the Middle East including 20 years with Citigroup/Citibank, joining HMC’s London office in 2004.
+A native of Los Angeles, California Michael received a Bachelor of Arts degree in Economics from Boston University, and is registered with the UK Financial Conduct Authority.
+Michael is a Freeman of the City of London and a Liveryman of the World Traders, where he is a member of the court and chairs the Education and Charity Committee.
+Michael is also a member of the South-West England Headteacher Board (HTB).
+He also sits on the Board of Directors and Executive Committee of a U.S.-based charity.
 Michael and his wife Corinne currently reside in London and when not doting on their grandson they enjoy taking extended breaks in Cornwall.

 Trustee and Diocese Representative